Exporting audit data

-Events and alerts generated by the engine are sent to Connect.
+Events and alerts generated by Threat Response are sent to Connect.
 By configuring a Connect destination, this information is actionable outside of Tanium.

 To configure a Connect destination:

-From the Connect menu, click Connections and then click Create Connection > Create.
+From the Connect menu, click Connections and then click Create Connection.

 Select Event as the source.

 Select Tanium Threat Response as the event group and Select All Events.

 Configure a Destination.
 Some destinations use specific destination names.
 When you edit a named destination, the changes affect all connections where that specific Destination Name is used.